 Key Points

-- More than half (60%) of the increase in the UK population between 2004 and 2022 was due to the direct contribution of net migration.
+- More than half (65%) of the increase in the UK population between 2004 and 2023 was due to the direct contribution of net migration.
+Since 2020, almost all of the growth in the population has come from net migration.

 More… - Projected population growth is faster in England than in the other UK nations.
-Scotland and Wales would experience population decline without future net migration, whereas natural change (births minus deaths) is projected to be the main driver of future population growth in Northern Ireland.
+Each nation would experience population decline without future net migration, particularly Scotland, while the fall would be more modest in Wales and Northern Ireland.

 More… - Net migration assumptions have been continually revised in the projections released since the mid-1990s, reflecting rising levels of net migration and the high uncertainty of migration forecasting.